hashirventhodi/drf-starter-kit/README.md

 ## Contact

-For any questions or inquiries, please contact [yourname](mailto:youremail@example.com).
+For any questions or inquiries, please contact [Hashir V](mailto:hashirventhodi@example.com).